NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/posts/1-making-a-blog.md

 1. Pick tools & hosting
 2. Blog website MVP - _probably just a page with text_
 3. Publish website
-4. Setup git & CI/CD
-5. Add links to GitHub, Twitter, LinkedIn etc
+4. Add links to GitHub, Twitter, LinkedIn etc
-6. Improve appearance of the website
+5. Improve appearance of the website
-7. A system that allows me to make and publish new blog posts directly on the website
+6. A system that allows me to make and publish new blog posts directly on the website
-8. Get a custom domain
+7. A comment section for blog posts
-9. Search Engine Optimizations (SEO)
+8. Search Engine Optimizations (SEO)
-10. Allow people to subscribe to get notifications about new posts
+9. Allow people to subscribe to get notifications about new posts
-11. ???
+10. ???

 Let's see how far that plan takes us! :D